The CDC has relaxed COVID guidelines. Will schools and day cares follow suit?

 Still, the change may not affect how individual schools urge parents to react when their children fall sick.
 Schools and child care providers have a mixed record on following CDC recommendations and often look to local authorities for the ultimate word.
 And sometimes other goals, such as reducing absences, can influence a state or district’s decisions.

-The result can be a confusing variation among states and districts, confounding parents whose lives have long been upended by the virus.
+The result can be a confusing array of policies among states and districts, not to mention workplaces — confounding parents whose lives have long been upended by the virus.

+“This is so confusing,” said Gloria Cunningham, a single mom in the Boston area.
+“I just don’t know what I should think of COVID now.
+Is it still a monster?”

+Cunningham, who manages a local store for a national restaurant chain, said her company requires her to take off 10 days if she gets COVID-19.
+And the school system where her son is in second grade has still been sending home COVID test kits for kids to use before returning to school after long breaks.

 And in the child care world, some providers have long used more stringent testing and isolation protocols than the CDC has recommended.
 Reasons have ranged from trying to prevent outbreaks to keeping staff healthy — both for their personal safety and to keep the day care open.